interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 active_tab: homework
 release_date: 2020-01-24
 due_date: 2020-01-30 13:30:00EST
-attribution: This homework is based in part on the "Commanding Robots with Natural Language" R2D2 assignment from UPenn's Artificial Intelligence class (CIS 521), which was developed by John Zhang, Calvin Zhenghua Chen, and Chris Callison-Burch with help from Yrvine Thelusma.
+attribution: This homework was developed by Daphne Ippolito and Chris Callison-Burch for their  Interactive Fiction and Text Generation class (CIS 700-008) which was taught at the University of Pennsylvania in Spring of 2020.
 materials:
     -
         name: NLP for Text Adventure Games - part 1 (WordNet)